zencart/documentation/content/user/email/external_smtp_servers.md

 *   SMTP Password: your google-apps-mail password
 *   SMTP Host: smtp.gmail.com
 *   SMTP Port 587

+[^1]: If this value does not appear in your list of options, see [this forum post](https://www.zen-cart.com/showthread.php?223581-Done-v1-5-6-EMAIL_TRANSPORT-settings-created-by-install-upgrade-missing-GMail&p=1372383#post1372383).

 **Note:** To use email (eg SMTPAUTH) with a Google mail account you need to enable "allow less secure authentication" inside your google account settings.
 (This name sounds much worse than it is; it's still secure.)